The Best Roof Installation Process: Step-by-Step Guide

 Tools Needed for Tear-Off

 With the right tools, the tear-off process becomes both safer and more effective.
 Tear-off forks and specially notched shovels are designed to detach shingles and pull out nails, significantly speeding up the process.
+A pry bar is also essential for prying off ridge cap shingles and assisting in the removal of the uppermost layers of roofing material.

 These tools help minimize damage to the roof deck, allowing for a smoother installation of the new roofing materials.